gfx-rs/wgpu/examples/src/big_compute_buffers/README.md

-# WIP

 # big-compute-buffers

 This example assumes you're familiar with the other GP-GPU compute examples in this repository, if you're not you should go look at those first.

-Showcases how to split larger datasets (things too big to fit into a single buffer), across multiple buffers whilst treating them as a single, contiguous buffer on the GPU.
+Demonstrates how to split larger datasets (things too big to fit into a single buffer), across multiple buffers whilst treating them as a single, contiguous buffer on the GPU.

 - Creates a large set of buffers totalling `1GB`, full of `0.0f32`.
 - Moves those buffers to the DEVICE.